MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/trials/trial-faq-platform.md

 ### How do I cancel the trial?

-If you have signed up for the trial using a managed Azure Active Directory account, you can request your Power Platform admin to [delete the trial environment](/power-platform/admin/delete-environment).
+If you have signed up for the trial using a managed Microsoft Entra ID account, you can request your Power Platform admin to [delete the trial environment](/power-platform/admin/delete-environment).
 If you have signed up using your personal account, you cannot cancel the trial manually.
 The trial will expire after the 30-day trial period and the trial environment will be automatically deleted.